-Co-management agreements have long been used to engage physicians in service line development and are increasingly being used to set the stage for population health management.
+Co-Management Checklist Download a PDF Version to Share With Your Team Co-management agreements have long been used to engage physicians in service line development and are increasingly being used to set the stage for population health management.
 Successful deals require careful preparation and implementation.
-The following items offer a starting point for what you need to focus on before, during, and after constructing a co-management agreement: […]
+The following items offer a starting point for what you need […]

 Join our Newsletter!

 Most of our clients learned to manage a hospital.
 Today, many of those clients believe their long-term success will center on how their employed physician group evolves.
 The viability of a health system or hospital is increasingly dependent on the group’s ability to attract the needed talent, respond to the imperatives to better manage care, […]

 Background Our client was a two-hospital system in the Mid-Atlantic region that was experiencing inefficiencies in their cath lab.
 The inefficiencies resulted in high costs-per-case, substandard outcomes and lost market share.
 The lab was used by interventionalists from two independent cardiology groups.
 HSG explored several alignment methods, including employment, call coverage pay and Professional Services Agreements. […]